HannahVernon/ADSIdentifier/README.md

 # ADSIdentifier
-NTFS Alternate Data Streams Identifier by Max Vernon
+NTFS Alternate Data Streams Identifier by Hannah Vernon

 This project provides a Windows-based command-line application that identifies, and optionally removes, NTFS Alternate Data Streams.